r-bhatti/E-sports-Analysis/README.md

 # How To Win More Games: Analyzing Rocket League Game Statistics to Improve Player Performance

-To view the file, click on the rl-analysis.ipynb file in the repository
+To view the project, click on the rl-analysis.ipynb file in the repository

 This project analyzes high-level Rocket League games to determine what Rocket League players could do better in order to win more games.
 I gathered over 100,000 rows of 3v3 game data from high level events, from octane.gg's API: zsr.octane.gg.
 I investigated the difference between winners and losers using exploratory data analysis and visualizations.